 - 61.01.08 – Rules Governing the Administration of Idaho’s Indigent Defense Delivery System – Rule Definitions

-A Proposed Rule is a formal, written proposal by an agency to adopt a new rule in accordance with the administrative procedure act.
+A Proposed Rule is a formal, written proposal by an agency to adopt a new rule in accordance with the Idaho Administrative Procedure Act.
 In order for any rule to become a final (permanent) and enforceable rule, it must, at some point, but a proposed rule.
 A proposed rule cannot be enforced.

 When a rule is proposed, the PDC will hold public hearings for comment, as well as accept comments in writing.

 This year the PDC has requested permission to write two new rules.
 Each rule will be building upon the PDC's Standards for Defending Attorneys.